12 TOP things to do in Mexico City + neighborhood & transportation guide

 This is, no doubt, my favorite thing to do in Mexico City.
 I ate SO many amazing vegan tacos over there and kept thinking about those even after more than a year.

 If you’re vegan or vegetarian and you always thought you won’t be able to taste the famous tacos al pastor, Mexico City will prove you wrong.
-This article is getting too long, so I’ll bring a separate Mexico City vegetarian guide soon.
-Stay tuned!
+So make sure to check our favorite restaurants and cafés in Mexico City!

 Enjoy your travels and let us know what your favorite activity in Mexico City was!